151st Infantry Brigade (United Kingdom): Private Adam Wakenshaw VC

 Adam Herbert Wakenshaw, 28-year-old private in the 9th DLI, was awarded the Victoria Cross for his valiant actions in the face of the enemy on 27 June 1942 south of Mersa Matruh.

 El Alamein

 On 5 October, 50th Division rejoined XIII Corps in preparation for the Second Battle of El Alamein.
-During the opening phase of the battle (24–25 October), 50th Division attacked the Italian 185th Parachute Division Folgore in the southern part of the line with little success.
+During the opening phase of the battle (24–25 October), 50th Division attacked the Italian 185th Infantry Division "Folgore" in the southern part of the line with little success.

 On 29 October, 151st Brigade was attached to the 2nd New Zealand Division for Operation Supercharge, a new attack at "Kidney Ridge" on 2 November.
 151st Brigade was on the right for the initial drive through the German minefields, which started at 1 AM and was a success.
 The next afternoon, while the tank forces battled, 151st Brigade pressed on to "SKINFLINT", a position about two miles west-south-west of Kidney Ridge.

 That evening, 151st Brigade was withdrawn to XXX Corps reserve, and took no further part in the battle.
 On 11 November it was returned to 50th Division.